honeymath/honeyplatform/README.md

 # Honeymath Platform Overview

+This project is available online at : https://honeymath.com

+You can also watch the introduction at Youtube Video: https://youtu.be/ziht6w8sr9Y

 Honeymath platform aims to provide an efficient, interactive solution for managing and solving math problems for teachers and students.
 Here's an overview of the platform's workflow:

 First, teachers can open the Honeymath platform and create or select problems(<a href="platform/index.html">Click to enter Problem Maker</a>).
 Problems can be chosen from existing GitHub resources or modified in detail.
 Once the problem is created, teachers can save it as a JSON file.